vonajs/vona/packages-docs/guide/techniques/instance/introduction.md

 });
 ```

-### 4. Using Native SQL to Access the Database
+### 4. Using Raw SQL to Access the Database

-If you use `Native SQL` to access the database, you will need to add `Instance Id` yourself
+If you use `Raw SQL` to access the database, you will need to add `Instance Id` yourself

 ``` typescript
 await this.scope.model.student.query(